Chaos, coherence and turbulence

-This, of course, does not imply that very long streaks do not exist in natural flows, but it opens the fascinating possibility that there may be several turbulence regeneration mechanisms, one of which contains a strong streak while others do not.
+This, of course, does not mean that very long streaks do not exist in natural flows, but it opens the fascinating possibility that there may be several turbulence regeneration mechanisms, one of which contains a strong streak while others do not.
 If that were the case, it is unclear whether one of them dominates the others, or whether they coexist and, if they do, whether they alternate in time or space, or somehow share the same flow regions.
-Flows in which streaks have been inhibited look different from those with a streak, with a striking diagonal structure \cite{jim22_nostr} that is also present in natural boundary layers and channels, although weakly \cite{sil:jim:mos:14}.
+Flows in which long streaks have been inhibited look different from those with a streak, with a striking diagonal structure \cite{jim22_nostr} that is also weakly present in natural boundary layers and channels \cite{sil:jim:mos:14}.
 Moreover, streaks are not universal.
 The correlations of $u$ in the channel in Fig. \ref{fig:corrcuts}(a) are longer than those in the boundary layer in Fig. \ref{fig:corrcuts}(b), even if the correlations of $v$ are similar in the two cases, and the $u$-structures of Couette flow are believed to be essentially infinitely long \cite{lee:moser:18}.
-The reason why streaks in natural flows are so much longer than the bursts from which they are supposed to be generated, remains unclear.
+That streaks in natural flows are so much longer than the bursts from which they are supposedly generated seems to imply that the smaller structures of $v$ align with one another at the larger scale of $u$, but the way this is implemented in the flow remains unclear.